AmericanGigWorker/Norms-Predictions-Expectations/README.md

 Author: Laura Stevens
 Date: March 2025
-GitHub:

 Executive Summary 📌🔍

 In both data analysis and real-world decision-making, the concepts of Norms, Predictions, and Expectations shape our understanding of behavior, outcomes, and strategic planning.
 While they may seem interchangeable, each plays a distinct role:

 Norms describe what is most commonly observed.